mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611803860/in/dateposted-public/" title="PXL_20240307_202206103"><img src="https://live.staticflickr.com/65535/53611803860_50a66f7fd8_k.jpg" width="1542" height="2048" alt="PXL_20240307_202206103"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Follow the white diamond blazes...*

 The trail quickly begins its descent towards Swift Camp Creek, following Sons Branch.
 Where Sons Branch joins Swift Camp Creek, the trail turns south to parallel the creek.
 Immediately after this crossing, there are some nice beaches as well as a fantastic area for a campsite on the opposite side of Swift Camp Creek.
-Unfortunately far to early for me to set up camp, but good to know for future trips!
+Unfortunately it was far too early for me to set up camp, but good to know for future trips!

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611690749/in/dateposted-public/" title="PXL_20240307_210557156"><img src="https://live.staticflickr.com/65535/53611690749_b35682f0d5_k.jpg" width="2048" height="1542" alt="PXL_20240307_210557156"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Wow, that's a nice campsite!*